 Streaming brings a whole new perspective to covers.
 Through Spotify playlists, you can actually get a big break with your cover.
 If your song gets placed in a big playlist with a lot of followers, you might get a nice paycheck in the end.
 But it all starts with covering your bases and doing everything legally.

 Keep in mind that you should always consult an entertainment lawyer before making a big move, but here is the gist of the covering song business according to the law in US: Every song that is commercially released has two types of royalties.
 Performance royalties and mechanical royalties.
 The mechanical royalty belongs to the songwriter and performance royalty goes to performer.
-But it gets more complicated than this:

 Of course you can reach out to the publisher of the song (who is typically the owner of a song) to negotiate a rate with them.
 Like everything in music industry, the rate can change based on the relationships you have and who you know.